GrooveWJH/vrpn-sim-mavlink/Receiver/README.md

 pip install -r requirements.txt
 ```

 > The `vrpn` Python module is a thin wrapper over the VRPN C library.
-On macOS install VRPN via `brew install vrpn` before running `pip install vrpn`.
+Install the native library first (`brew install vrpn` on macOS, `sudo apt install libvrpn-dev` on Ubuntu/Debian) before running `pip install vrpn`.

 ## Usage

-Run the sender on the same Mac (`./Sender/build/fake_vrpn_uav_server`).
+Run the sender on the same machine (`./Sender/build/fake_vrpn_uav_server`).
 Then start the bridge:

 ```bash
 python vrpn_to_mavlink_bridge.py \